citp/privacy-policy-historical/n/nz/nzf/nzfilm.co.nz.md

 ## 11\.
 Privacy questions

-If you have any questions about this Privacy Policy, please contact: [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#aed8c1caeec0d4c8c7c2c380cdc180c0d4).
+If you have any questions about this Privacy Policy, please contact: [vod@nzfilm.co.nz](mailto:vod@nzfilm.co.nz).
 We will endeavour to respond to you as soon as possible.

 ## 12\.
 Definitions used in this privacy policy